orbs-network/membuffers/README.md

 * *Canonical encoding* - Two parties encoding the same message with the same values will always receive the exact same encoding byte by byte.

-* *Direct access* - There's no packing/unpacking process for messages, serialized fields are accessed directly.
+* *Direct access(\*)* - There's no packing/unpacking process for messages, serialized fields are accessed directly.
 Messages are mapped to memory.

 * *Familiar schema* - Messages are defined using Google [Protobuf](https://developers.google.com/protocol-buffers/docs/proto3) schema (ver 3) for easy migration and familiar syntax.

-* *Zero copies* - Without packing/unpacking, excessive data copying is avoided.
+* *Zero copies(\*)* - Without packing/unpacking, excessive data copying is avoided.
 Data can even be mutated and changed in-place.

 * *Lazy parsing* - Fields are parsed lazily and never recursively.
 Accessing a single field in a complexly nested message will not parse the entire message.

 * *Self-contained fields* - Every field is serialized sequentially with all its children, this permits direct byte operations over fields such as hashing or signing.

 * *Almost human readable* - Encoding format is simple enough to be decoded by hand and even be generated manually without a fancy library.

+(\*) Note - Go implementation of membuffer translates uint256 into *big.Int, and usage of this type does require copy and unpacking.

 ## Usage